Conceptual Plans Clause Samples

 Conceptual Plans.
 As soon as practicable but no later than 30 days after execution of this Agreement, Concessionaire shall attend a pre-design meeting with the Airport’s concessions management team and thereafter, prepare and submit for City review, conceptual plans and specifications (collectively "Conceptual Plans") and a proposed design and construction progress and completion schedule ("Construction Schedule") for the construction of all proposed initial Improvements.
 Concessionaire’s design(s) will be reviewed by the Airport’s contractor for design review also known as the

 Conceptual Plans i.
-Based on input obtained through the process outlined in the Project Scope of Work (Exhibit A), as well as information provided in (Exhibit A1) - Specifications for Recreational Facilities, Stakeholder Interview, and Public Workshop, the selected A/E will work to determine the Concept Design.
+Based on input obtained through the process outlined in the Project Scope of Work, as well as information provided in the Program of Requirements, Stakeholder Interviews, and Public Workshop, the selected A/E will work to determine the Concept Design. ii.
+Develop up to two (2) conceptual designs and cost estimates for the TR Center Project that provide alternatives to addressing the identified recreational, social, and cultural needs.
+The selected A/E will make any appropriate modifications based on DGS comments prior to presenting the concept(s) to the public.

 Conceptual Plans.
 The design of the Town Green Mixed-Use Project as shown in the Conceptual Plans complies with all Applicable Laws.